MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-07-18-mfp-support-for-ios12.md

   ![iOS12 libstdc++  issue workaround]({{site.baseurl}}/assets/blog/2017-07-20-compatibility-tests-for-ios-12/ios12-stdlib-fix.png)

-* During our compatibility test we found certificate pinning feature is not working.
-It looks very similar to the issue mentioned [here](https://github.com/AFNetworking/AFNetworking/issues/4229).
+* MobileFirst Platform provides a framework `IBMMobileFirstPlatformFoundationWatchOS` along with the core `IBMMobileFirstPlatformFoundation` framework to support watchOS 2 onwards, .
+We are unable to launch app on Apple Watch after watchOS 5.0.
 We are currently investigating the issue.
-We will update here once we conclude our investigation.

 > **Disclaimer:** *Some of the action items that are addressed in the list above are not under IBM’s control.
 Therefore, we expect developers and IT managers to ensure that their infrastructure is up-to-date according to Apple’s requirements.*